Comcast Network Management

 Published:

-Comcast provides residential customers with a variety of high-speed broadband Internet access service plans from which to choose, with download speed tiers ranging from up to 50 megabits per second ("Mbps") to up to 10 gigabits per second ("Gbps") and upload speeds ranging from up to 10 Mbps to up to 200 Mbps on Comcast's DOCSIS hybrid fiber-coaxial ("HFC") network.
+Comcast provides residential customers with a variety of high-speed broadband Internet access service plans from which to choose, with download speed tiers ranging from up to 50 megabits per second ("Mbps") to up to 10 gigabits per second ("Gbps") and upload speeds ranging from up to 10 Mbps to up to 2 Gbps on Comcast's DOCSIS hybrid fiber-coaxial ("HFC") network.
 Comcast also offers a fiber-based services with symmetrical download and upload speeds up to 10 Gbps.
 To see the plans currently available to you, please go to https://www.xfinity.com/learn/internet-service.
+Broadband labels can be found at https://www.xfinity.com/broadband-labels

 Comcast provisions its customers' modems and gateways and engineers its network with the goal of enabling customers to enjoy the broadband Internet access service speeds to which they subscribe.
 Comcast also provides minimum system recommendations for each of the speed tiers it offers, which can be found at https://www.xfinity.com/support/internet/requirements-to-run-xfinity-internet-service/.
 However, Comcast does not guarantee that a customer will achieve those speeds at all times.
 Comcast advertises its speeds as "up to" a specific level based on the tier of broadband Internet access service to which a customer subscribes.
 As Comcast makes clear in its advertising and pricing information disclosures, "Actual speeds vary and are not guaranteed."
 The "actual" speed that a customer will experience while using the service depends upon a variety of conditions, many of which are beyond the control of Comcast as an Internet Service Provider ("ISP).